MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Experiments and Analysis

 \autoref{fig:prompt_analysis} presents the performance results for each prompting strategy.
-All models perform robustly under the Single-answer constraint but struggle significantly in the \textit{Multiple}- and \textit{Hybrid}-answer settings.
-These results indicate that while models possess the correct latent clinical knowledge (evidenced by high accuracy when the search space is restricted), they lack the intrinsic awareness to infer diagnostic cardinality from clinical evidence alone.
-Without an explicit external constraint, models fail to self-regulate, struggling to distinguish between a primary diagnosis and potential distractors.
-Notably, although the specific failure patterns in the \textit{Hybrid} setting vary by model (tending toward either over- or under-diagnosis), a consistent trend emerges: performance improves significantly across models when they are explicitly informed that there is only one correct answer.
-This reliance on explicit instructions exposes a critical limitation: current models cannot autonomously calibrate their prediction cardinality, a fundamental requirement for real-world diagnosis where the number of conditions is never pre-defined.
+While all models perform robustly under the \textit{Single}-answer constraint, they struggle significantly in the \textit{Multiple}- and \textit{One-or-more} settings.
+These results suggest that model failures are not solely driven by a lack of clinical knowledge.
+Instead, the significant improvement under the explicit constraints (\textit{Single}-answer) suggests that models struggle to determine the appropriate diagnostic boundaries from clinical evidence without external guidance.
+Ultimately, this dependency reveals a critical limitation: current models cannot autonomously calibrate their diagnostic scope, a fundamental requirement in real-world scenarios where the number of conditions is never predefined.